Is there a penalty if I fail to file a return or pay tax by the due date?

 The specific due date for tax payment means variously depending on cases:

-− In case where a taxpayer filed a final tax return by the statutory due date of tax return, the same day.
+− In the case where a taxpayer filed a tax return by the statutory due date of tax return, the statutory due date of tax return.

-(Note 3) The Special Standard Rate is defined as the rate which equals to 1% added to the annual average contractual interest rate on new short-term bank loan for each month from the October of two years prior to the September of the previous year is announced by the Minister of Finance before December 15 of the previous year.
+(Note 3) The Special Standard Rate is defined as the rate which equals to 1% added to the annual average contractual interest rate on new short-term bank loan for each month from the October of two years prior to the September of the previous year announced by the Minister of Finance before December 15 of the previous year.

-(Note 4) The Special Standard Rate for Delinquent Tax is defined as the rate which equals to 1% added to the annual average contractual interest rate on new short-term bank loan for each month from the September of two years prior to the August of the previous year, is announced by the Minister of Finance by November 30 of the previous year.
+(Note 4) The Special Standard Rate for Delinquent Tax is defined as the rate which equals to 1% added to the annual average contractual interest rate on new short-term bank loan for each month from the September of two years prior to the August of the previous year announced by the Minister of Finance by November 30 of the previous year.

 2 Additional tax